Have a Speeding Ticket in Edmonton? We Are Here to Help!

 Speeding is probably the most common charge related to traffic offences.
 Every road has a set speed limit, whether posted or not.
 It is your duty as a driver to obey all posted speed limits, as well as understand the regulations regarding types of roads and automatic limits.
 By driving over the speed limit, you are risking being charged with speeding, and you are putting yourself and others in danger.
 Speed limits are enforced for your own safety, and the safety of other motorists and pedestrians.

 The fines and demerit points associated with speeding are based on the alleged rate of travel above the speed limit.
 The demerit points are as follows:

-- 50+ km over – 6 demerit points plus possible loss of license for 3 months plus possible incarceration
+50+ km over – 6 demerit points plus possible loss of licence for 3 months plus possible incarceration

 How Speeding Tickets Affect Your Driving Record in Edmonton